LeetABit/Build/docs/Concepts/Agruments.md

 Arguments for the build toolset commands may be provided by three different means.
 Following list presents them in order of importance:
 1. Command line arguments specified during buildstrapper invocation.
-1. Values stored in [Repository Configuration File](RepositoryConfigurationFile.md) file located in the repository root directory provided via `Set-CommandArgumentSet` cmdlet or on of its subdirectories.
+1. Values stored in [Repository Configuration File](RepositoryConfigurationFile.md) file located in the repository root directory provided via Set-CommandArgumentSet cmdlet or on of its subdirectories.
 1. Environment variables.

 There are four patterns for parameter name matching.
-Following list presents them in order of precendence:
+Following list presents them in order of precedence:
 1. `LeetABitBuild_{ExtensionName}_{ParameterName}`
+1. `LeetABitBuild_{TrimmedExtensionName}_{ParameterName}`
 1. `{ExtensionName}_{ParameterName}`
 1. `LeetABitBuild_{ParameterName}`
 1. `{ParameterName}`

-`{ExtensionName}` is the name of the extension for which the build command is defined with all dots removed.
+`{ExtensionName}` is the name of the extension for which the build command is defined with all dots removed. `{TrimmedExtensionName}` is an `{ExtensionName}` with a `"LeetABitBuild"` prefix removed if present.
 Patterns with extension name may be used to override more general value specified only by `{ParameterName}` just for one extension. `LeetABit.Build_` prefix gives one more level of specificity to avoid situation where environment variable name in form `{ExtensionName}_{ParameterName}` is already defined in the system and is used by different tools.

 ## Example